 - multiple layers of fabric tied around the head;

-- made from a variety of materials, such as, fleece, cotton, or linen; or
+- made from a variety of materials, such as fleece, cotton, or linen; or

 - factory-made or made from household items.

-When in public indoor space (including a workplace, business, school, place of worship or public facility such as a community center or library) individuals are required to wear a mask covering the nose and mouth.
+When in public indoor space (including a workplace, business, school, place of worship or public facilities such as a community center or library) individuals are required to wear a mask covering the nose and mouth.